 Groupon is a coupon website brands can use to sell products or services at a discount.
 Items are purchased on Groupon (and Groupon receives a share of the revenue) and the purchaser can then proceed to the business to get the item or enjoy the service they bought.

-It’s an effective way to attract new customers; however, the deep discounts have been known to attract one-time deal seekers more so than loyal customers.
-So if you choose to extend a Groupon offer, make sure you have a plan in place for turning the new customer into a repeat customer, such as ensuring they sign up for more offers via your email marketing newsletters.
+It’s an effective way to attract new customers; however, deep discounts have been known to attract one-time deal seekers more so than loyal customers.
+So if you choose to extend a Groupon offer, make sure you have a plan to turn the new customer into a repeat customer, such as ensuring they sign up for more offers via your email marketing newsletters.

 Best for: Attracting customers looking for active deals on products or services they want to buy

 Savings.com is a great resource for businesses to sell coupons and discounts.
 The website offers an easy-to-use platform for businesses to post their deals, as well as a variety of promotional tools to help drive traffic to their deals.

 Savings.com also has a large audience of consumers who are actively looking for deals on the products and services they need.
 The website receives hundreds of thousands of visits per month.